nikhil-dhumal/EquiHealth/docs/database-schema.md

   Future tables like `subcategory`, `hospital_subcategory`, `complaints`, or `citizen_feedback` can be integrated using the same relational pattern.

 - **Data Integrity:**
-  Foreign keys ensure that hospitals reference valid districts and that service mappings reference valid hospitals and categories.
+  Foreign keys ensure that districts reference valid states, hospitals reference valid districts, and service mappings reference valid hospitals and categories.

----